 It was only until Canon 6D Mark ii came out and guess what it got – a freaking flip-out screen.
 It’s finally a full-frame camera with a 26-megapixel image sensor, with a flip-out screen, built-in time-lapse mode, the ability to shoot 60 fps in 1080p.
 And most importantly now when it has full-frame it can take Canon L series lenses.

 Unfortunately, Canon forgot the ability to make it shoot 4K.
 What the heck?!
 It is 2019 and our iPhones can shoot 4k but for some unknown reasons massive Canon 6D Mark ii cannot.
 For anyone who owns Canon L series lenses – this camera is really good news.
 But if you are just starting out and do not earn actual income with your camera as a tool – be very cautious when choosing one.
-For this camera lenses go from a couple hundred dollars each to a couple thousand dollars each.
+For this camera, lenses go from a couple of hundred dollars each to a couple of thousand dollars each.
 Even though it might sound that we are praising 6D.
-The 70D might still actually be the camera for you.
+The 70D might still actually be one of the best vlogging and blogging cameras.

-The Third Vlogger Category – Travel Vlogging and Photographic Filmmaking
+The Third Content Creator Category – Travel Vlogging and Photographic Filmmaking

 Finally, we have come to the category of travel vlogging and photographic filmmaking (not sure if that’s a thing).
 This is the category for the guys like – Sam Kolder, devinsupertramp, Peter McKinnon and ton of the videos that Sawyer Hartman makes.
-So this is the category where you are traveling to the world’s most beautiful locations shooting videos for brands or whatever it is.
+So this is the category where you are traveling to the world’s most beautiful locations shooting videos for brands and different projects and make a living out of it.
 You are looking to capture the world in a manner that is as cinematic as possible.
-If you are in social media and your title says that you can do “everything”, then your camera needs to do everything.
-Mainly there are four cameras in this category so we will try to start very small and just build up from there.
+If you are in social media and your title says that you are a “creative”, then your camera needs to be able to do everything.
+Mainly there are four cameras in this category so we will try to start small and just build up from there.